stuartblackburnvmware/tmc-tap-vcf/vault/README.md

-# TAP on VCF with TMC Guide
+# Guide to Install k8s Vault Instance
-This guide's purpose is to quickly stand up TAP using TMC in a VCF environment.
+Hashicorp Vault will be installed on a k8s cluster using a bitnami helm chart.

 ## Prereqs
 * TKGS is deployed with AVI